 I am not a huge fan of this question because I really think it’s just unrealistic to know exactly what you’ll be doing in 2 years, let alone 5 years.
 An interviewer is mainly asking this to see if you’re invested in staying with their organization for the long haul, not just 6-12 months…or until you find something better.

 Talk about your strategy to continually improve as an OT and potentially move into a managerial role teaching and leading other occupational therapists (if this is something you’re interested in).
 This goes back to the question about “How will THEY benefit from hiring YOU?”
 You want to show that you would be dedicated to being an integral part of the company’s long-term growth and sustainability.

 Companies do NOT want to have to be constantly finding and training new people.
 The longer you’ll be a committed team member, the better.

 Be honest and let your enthusiasm and passion shine through.
 Because you’re going to be an amazing OT!

 Pick 3 specific reasons that you are the BEST candidate.
 Keep in mind the candidate that this company is looking for.
-If they want someone with at least 10 years experience, then “experience” is not going to be a reason they’d hire a new grad.
+If they want someone with at least 3 years of experience, then “experience” is not going to be a reason they’d hire a new grad.
 Write these 3 reasons down in bullet format and memorize the bullets (not a scripted answer).
 This will pull from answers to other questions like “How will THEY benefit from hiring YOU?” and “What are your strengths?”